 Side Hustle Apps for Renting Stuff

-If you own a house or apartment in a busy location, consider packing up for a few weeks and hitting the road or crashing on a friend’s couch while you rent your space.
-Or simply open a guest room in your house.
+If you own a house or apartment in a busy location, consider packing up for a few weeks and hitting the road or crashing on a friend’s couch while you rent your space, or you can simply open a guest room in your house.

 You could easily make a few thousand dollars in hosting with the Airbnb app.